-1 — One section which provides a census of all the free, available psychological support accessible across the 30 academies in France, as well as a list of support systems specifically accessible to students working in the health sector.
+1 — One section provides a census of all the free, available psychological support accessible across the 30 académies in France, as well as a list of support services specifically accessible to students working in the health sector.

-our home environment: couped up in a (very…) small studio, in a flat share, university halls of residence or with our relatives who we are not necessarily at our most comfortable around, it can be heavy.
+our home environment: cooped up in a (very…) small studio, in a flat share, in university halls of residence or with relatives around whom we're not necessarily super comfortable, it was a tough time.

-our studies: Zoom, Jitsy, Google meet, Slack, Whereby, so many almost monosyllabic software programs synonymous with confusion, repetition, crashes in video, or even stalling.
-And seeing our friends and teachers as 2D entities on a screen can feel quite alienating.
+our studies: Zoom, Jitsi, Google Meet, Slack, Teams... so many of these monosyllabic apps which were often synonymous with confusion, repetition, crashes, and endless buffering.
+Plus, seeing our friends and teachers as 2D entities on a screen could feel quite alienating.

-We can all agree that it’s not easy.
-That’s why we have gathered some resources and advice for students at the time, and we've been keeping them up to date since.
+We can all agree that it wasn't easy.
+That’s why we gathered some resources and advice for students at the time, and we've been keeping them up to date since.
 Whether you would just like a distraction now, or are after some more in depth support, you might find some useful content on this website.
 Take a look below.

-Being there for others, whoever they are, when you feel they need it, in times of crisis or not, can take many forms.
-Here are some initiatives that can inspire you:
+Being there for others, whoever they may be—regardless of whether or not there's an ongoing health crisis—can take many forms.
+Here are some initiatives that might inspire you.

 If you are interested in mental health peer support initiatives, why not see if you can become a Health Relay Student at your university?
-In addition, Nightline France's listening services are always delighted to receive your application to be an English-speaking listening volunteer if you're a student in Paris (or a French-speaking listening volunteer in Paris, Saclay, Lyon, Lille, Toulouse, Amiens and Angers).
+In addition, Nightline France is always delighted to receive your application to be an English-speaking listening volunteer if you're a student in Paris (or a French-speaking listening volunteer in Paris, Saclay, Lyon, Lille, Toulouse, Amiens and Angers).
 See more information here about volunteering for Nightline.

 If you want to help in the context of the current crisis, take a look at this platform which includes local solidarity initiatives and this platform set up by 3 friends.
-Finally, the Civic Reserve-Covid 19 launched by the government to tackle this health crisis is still looking for volunteers.
+Finally, the government's "Je Veux Aider" website lists local citizen missions open to volunteers.